simplesurance/jenkins-exporter/README.md

     - Labels:
       - result
       - jenkins_job: the name of the Jenkins Job
+      - branch: for multibranch Jenkins Jobs, the branch name
     - type: type of recorded duration, one of:
       - blocked_time
       - buildable_time